leon4rd/test/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## I was in an 80's band called the prevention.
+We were better than the cure.